syncfusion-content/javascript-docs/js/Print/Features.md

 ## Printing entire page

-It is possible to print the entire web page by passing the document body to it, which is depicted in the below code example.
+It is possible to print the entire web page by caling the `ejPrint` on the document body, which is depicted in the below code example.

 {% highlight javascript %}